Your Role Per Program

 Coordinator Roles Per Program

-One of the major responsbilities for Affiliate Coordinators is to promote the Aspirations in Computing Award for female students 9th - 12th grade and encourage their educators to apply for the NCWIT Educator Award.
+One of the major responsbilities for Affiliate Coordinators is to promote the Aspirations in Computing Award for students in grades 9 - 12 who self-identify as women, genderqueer, or non-biary, and encourage their educators to apply for the NCWIT Educator Award.
 In addition to outreach and encouraging new applications from untapped regions, coordinators are responsible for:

 - Organizing volunteers to help with outreach/promotion